iireneliao/cse15l-lab-reports/lab-report-1-week-2.md

 * Another example would be writing a command in quotes at the end of `ssh` to run it on the remote server.
 >* For example: `$ ssh cs15lwi22@ieng6.ucsd.edu "ls"`

+My personal method to make edits on a local file and send it to a server is the following:
+1. Make edits on the file and compile it locally
+>* `$ javac WhereAmI.java`
+2. Run the `scp` command
+>* `scp WhereAmI.java cs15lwi22zzz@ieng6.ucsd.edu:~/`
+3. Login to `ssh`
+>* `$ ssh cs15lwi22zzz@ieng6.ucsd.edu`
+4. Run and compile on the server
+>* `javac WhereAmI.java`
+>* `java WhereAmI`

+Using this method only requires 5 commands rather than the tedious and time-consuming method that we learned initially with many keystrokes.

 ---